Racing in the Street

-"Racing in the Street" is a song by Bruce Springsteen from his 1978 album Darkness on the Edge of Town.
+"Racing in the Street" is a song by the American singer-songwriter Bruce Springsteen from his 1978 album Darkness on the Edge of Town.
 In the original vinyl format, it was the last song of side one of the album.
 The song has been called Springsteen's best song by several commentators, including the authors of The New Rolling Stone Album Guide.

 History

 Springsteen started writing "Racing in the Street", shortly after the New Year's Eve 1975 show at the Tower Theatre, Upper Darby, Pennsylvania, along with "Darkness on the Edge of Town" and "The Promise".
 However, due to legal proceedings with his former manager, recording sessions for his fourth album did not begin until June 1, 1977.
 According to a song list from May 1977, included in the notebook provided with The Promise: The Darkness on the Edge of Town Story box set, it was one of the "new songs" for his next album.
 Sony recording logs show it was first recorded on July 2, 1977 at Atlantic Studios, New York, NY, by Bruce alone at the piano.
 Under the working title "Dying in the Street", he sang, "Tonight tonight the strips just right, I wanna blow 'em all out of their seats, so come out now everyone And we'll go racing in the street, Yes come on out now little one and we'll go dying in the street, Yes come on out now everyone and we'll go dying in the street, Look at me it's true Baby what else can we do, Racing in the Streets..."
 According to studio records at both Atlantic and the Record Plant, eight days were devoted to "Racing in the Street" during August 1977, and with a final total of seventeen, the most spent working on any song during the sessions.
 On August 30 at the Record Plant, the tape that would be used on the Darkness on the Edge of Town album was completed.
 However, Springsteen was not finished with the song.
 In late November and early December, he spent five more days working on the "harp version", which circulated for years among bootleggers, and was finally released as "Racing in the Street '78" on The Promise: The Darkness on the Edge of Town Story.
 December 9, 1977 was the last day he would record "Racing", although he spent three more days mixing it, March 21–23, 1978.